wangf1978/DumpTS/README.md

 # How to build?

+Windows:
-Use VS2015 to open DumpTS.sln to build it
+Use VS2015/VS2017 to open DumpTS.sln to build it

+Linux:
+TODO...

 # How to run it?